Treatments

 Craniopathy Technique

-Chiropractic Craniopathy focuses on the small yet important movement in the skull bones.
-When distortions occur, it directly affects not only blood flow, but also CSF (cerebrospinal fluid), which is vital for the brain and nervous system.
-This technique reduces stress on the brain, which allows restoration of normal CSF flow.
+Chiropractic Craniopathy zeroes in on the subtle yet critical movements within the skull bones.
+When distortions arise, they not only impact blood flow but also the flow of CSF (cerebrospinal fluid), crucial for optimal brain and nervous system function.
+By addressing these distortions, this technique alleviates stress on the brain, facilitating the restoration of normal CSF flow.

 Craniosacral Therapy